 How many times will an item automatically renew?

-CCM materials that are eligible for renewal will be renewed automatically two times.
+CCM materials that are eligible for renewal will be renewed automatically six times.
 An item is eligible for renewal if it is a type of item that can be renewed and does not have any holds.
 Some items, like Chromebooks and hotspots, are never eligible for renewal.
 The renewal happens three days before the item’s due date.